junxit/us-congress-bills-116/metadata.md

 - 2019-09-09 — Providing for consideration of H.R.
 205, H.R.
 1146, and H.R.
 1941.
 - 2019-09-09 — The House Committee on Rules reported an original measure, H. Rept.
 116-200, by Mr. Hastings.
 - 2019-09-09 — The House Committee on Rules reported an original measure, H. Rept.
 116-200, by Mr. Hastings.
+- 2019-09-10 — Considered as privileged matter. (consideration: CR H7566-7571)
+- 2019-09-10 — Considered as unfinished business. (consideration: CR H7584-7585)
+- 2019-09-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+548.
+- 2019-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 231 - 196 (Roll no. 518). (text: CR H7566-7567)
+- 2019-09-10 — On ordering the previous question Agreed to by the Yeas and Nays: 232 - 196 (Roll no. 517). (consideration: CR H7584)
+- 2019-09-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+548, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mrs. Lesko demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2019-09-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 231 - 196 (Roll no. 518).(text: CR H7566-7567)